taureandyernv/notebooks-extended/getting_started_notebooks/rapids-crash-course.md

 Let's get started!

-## **1. The Basics of RAPIDS: cuDF, Dask, and cuMl Supervised Learning**
+## **1. The Basics of RAPIDS: cuDF and Dask**
 ### Introduction
-cuDF and cuML are the two fundamental libraries in RAPIDS.  cuDF lets you create and manipulate your dataframes.
-It's API is designed to be similar to Pandas.  cuML lets you run many common algorithms and methods on your dataframe so that you can model, infer, regress, reduce, and predict outcomes.
-It's API is similar to Scikit Learn.
+cuDF is the fundamental library in RAPIDS.  cuDF lets you create and manipulate your dataframes, which all other libraries use to model, infer, regress, reduce, and predict outcomes.
+It's API is designed to be similar to Pandas.

 Sometimes the dataframe is larger than your available GPU memory.
 Dask is used to help our algorithms scale up and using distributed computing.
 Using Dask for your distributed computing calculations, whether you have a single GPU, multiple GPUs, or multiple nodes with signle or multiple GPUs, you can process your dataframe no matter the size, just like a regular CPU cluster.
 Unfortunately, Dask won't work on Colab, so you need to provision your own machine.